tuaris/Vagrant_GlusterFS/README.md

 ```

 Install the GlusterFS FUSE client.
 If your host machine is FreeBSD you can use
 `pkg`.
-The Gluster ports include the FUSE client as park of the package.
+The Gluster ports include the FUSE client as part of the package.

-Finally, run the `mount_glusterfs` command along with any options you want:
+Run the `mount_glusterfs` command along with any options you want:

 ```
 mount_glusterfs -o log-level=TRACE sun.gluster.internal.local:replicated /mnt/replicated